 Rwanda, the land of mille collines as the French would say, harbors countless picturesque hills.
-Unfortunately, the breath-taking landscapes of the Central African country are also witnesses of major crimes against humanity.
-Human trafficking in Rwanda consists of one of the most disquieting concerns for human dignity.
+Unfortunately, the breathtaking landscapes of the Central African country are also witnesses of major crimes against humanity.
+Human trafficking in Rwanda stands as one of the most disquieting concerns for human dignity.

-Finally, with the help of her government, she escaped and was able to fly back to Rwanda.
-Like many other victims, she also received free access to health care services and a little funding.
-Now, she manages a local grocery market and always expresses her gratitude for the second chance she got in life.
+Finally, with the help of her government, Umutesi escaped and flew back to Rwanda.
+Like many other victims, she also received free access to health care services and some funding.
+Now, she manages a local grocery market and always expresses her gratitude for her second chance at life.

 Unemployment in Rwanda

 Umutesi’s story is very common in Rwanda.
 Men, women and children, especially those who are vulnerable due to unemployment and homelessness, frequently become targets of sexual exploitation and forced labor.
 According to the 2020 data, the number of unemployed Rwandans surpassed 900,000 in May 2020.
 In fact, unemployment numbers stood at slightly more than 530,000 in February 2020.
 On top of the overall rates, 20.6% of the youth in Rwanda remain unemployed.
 Needless to say, this situation is likely to only exacerbate human trafficking in Rwanda.